 The “low average” IQ range is 80-89, and people in this range will likely struggle with academics.
 Those scoring in the 71-80 range tend to exhibit what is called “borderline intellectual functioning.”
 Moderate retardation occurs from about 50-70, and severe retardation at IQs below 50.

 How Reliable are the Scores?

-The Wechsler Adult Intelligence Scale is one of the most trusted and therefore most commonly used IQ test in counseling practice.
+The Wechsler Adult Intelligence Scale is one of the most trusted intelligence testing apparatuses, and therefore, most commonly used IQ test in counseling practice.
 However, it is not perfect.
 The latest revision aimed to adjust the average score back to 100 to account for the fact that IQ tends to rise over time.
 (This is called “the Flynn effect.”)
 According to David W Loring and Russell M. Bauer in their paper “Testing the limits,” The WAIS-IV eliminated some subtests, modified others, and introduced new subtests.
 It decreased the emphasis on performance speed, and since psychomotor slowing is a component of various forms of brain injury, the WAIS-IV will probably yield fewer low-range scores than the earlier version.
 This will likely mean a decline in the number of students who qualify for disability services and special education and will make it difficult to make historical comparisons with people who tested on earlier scales.